Accessing Azure Virtual Machines from Server Explorer

 Values include Starting, Started, Stopping, Stopped, and Retrieving Status.
 If Retrieving Status appears, the current status is unknown.
 The values for this property differ from the values that are used on the management portal.

-The subscription ID for your Windows Azure account.
+The subscription ID for your Azure account.
 You can show this information on the management portal by viewing the properties for a subscription.

 The endpoints for each virtual machine appear in Server Explorer as child nodes of the virtual machine node.